lupuleasa-core/wearehostsformemes/meta-meme.md

 The current memes that are alive are sticky, and they resisted death many times.

+Hence, they will resist death in the present and future.

 &nbsp;

 The reason most people don't want to give attention to things we disagree with is because the memes we currently are carrying are reacting negatively to competition.

 If they didn't do that, the memes we host would've died long ago.

-As many past ideas and memes we held died out.
+As many past memes we held died out.

 &nbsp;

 It's hard to predict if a meme will be toxic,

 but you can identify which ones have been toxic by their effects on the hosts and the world in the past.

-&nbsp;

-A narrow subset of memes can be beneficial, but they must be selected and tested.
-For the benefit of you and me, the living hosts.

 &nbsp;